Monday, September 6th, 2010

 Comment: Topanemus Brook begins near today's Marlboro and empties into the Matchaponix Brook between Englishtown and Tennent, Monmouth County, New Jersey

 (1) William Baird was identified as the eldest son in John Baird Jr.'s will of 1747.
-Possibly, he married in 1758 to Margaret O'Riley (O'Rilley) or Riley and died 1794.
+Possibly, he married in 1758 to Margaret O'Riley (O'Rilley or Riley) and died 1794.
 He is easily confused with William Baird, son of John Baird, Senior.

 (2) Mary Baird.
 The "History of Westmoreland County Pennsylvania" states Mary Baird was a daughter of John and Avis Baird and lists her as a sister to Major William Baird and Captain John Baird, all of Monmouth County, New Jersey.
 Mary Baird of Freehold, Monmouth County married on 18 November 1762 to Joseph Bullman of Monmouth County, a son of Thomas Bullman and Anna Walling.
 Bullman was an ensign with Captain Carter and Colonel Hathaway, and moved to Loyalhanna Township, Westmoreland County, Pennsylvania.

-From "History of Westmoreland County, Pennsylvania" by John N. Boucher, Volume One and "New Jersey Marriages, Colonial Era, 1665-1800," courtesy of Cindy Lowe, email of 18 March 2008.
+"History of Westmoreland County, Pennsylvania" by John N. Boucher, Volume One and "New Jersey Marriages, Colonial Era, 1665-1800," courtesy of Cindy Lowe, email of 18 March 2008.

 (3) John Baird